ngmsonn/GAN_Spectral-Data-Augmentation/README.md

-# LSTM-GAN for Spectral Data Augmentation
+# GAN for Spectral Data Augmentation